Shint2/D1/README.md

 * **Interchangable breakout sensor modules**
 * **Control smart switches via MQTT**
 * **Show ambient temperature and humidity**
-* **Emotions! if you pickup D1 they will be shocked by the sudden movement.
+* **Emotions!
+If you pickup D1 they will be shocked by the sudden movement.
 They also get sleepy**

 ![Sleep time](images/D1-sleep.jpg)